What is Remarketing?

 Should you wish to increase your conversion rate, there are lots of things you can do.
-For instance, you could boost your traffic to get more visitors; you could make your offers more attractive; you could improve your website, such as making your calls to action more prominent; you could do several activities to enhance your local conversion rates.
+For instance, you could boost your traffic to get more visitors; make your offers more attractive; you could improve your website, such as making your calls to action more prominent; you could do several activities to enhance your local conversion rates.

-Another option is advertisement.
 Should you have money for advertising, you may choose to utilise retargeting ads.
 The idea behind retargeting is to get a higher percentage of visitors to convert to a sale.
 Remarketing ads assist to remind your previous visitors about your site after they have left, increasing the chances that they will return and buy.
 The act of serving them with reminder ads is an attempt to keep your brand in their cognitive zone, allowing your brand to sink in, with the aim of calling them back.

 Retargeted ads concentrate on lost traffic.
 These ads may well be your final hope before the customers go beyond the point of no return.
-None of the above methods are mutually exclusive.
+None of the above methods is mutually exclusive.
 You could do any or all of these methods to enhance your conversions – that is, to improve your offering, increase your traffic, enhance your site and/or retarget ads.

 How Remarketing Works

-Retargeting is practiced anonymously.
+Retargeting is practised anonymously.
 Just because a website visitor is viewing a banner, it does not imply the advertiser is getting any personal details concerning the visitor.
 That advertiser simply wants the visitor who was there to check their adverts and be reminded to revisit and take action.